metio/terraform-provider-k8s/docs/data-sources/app_redislabs_com_redis_enterprise_database_v1alpha1_manifest.md

 - `acl` (String) Acl Name of RolePermissionType
 - `role` (String) Role Name of RolePermissionType
 - `type` (String) Type of Redis Enterprise Database Role Permission

+<a id="nestedatt--spec--upgrade_spec"></a>
+### Nested Schema for `spec.upgrade_spec`

+Required:

+- `upgrade_modules_to_latest` (Boolean) Upgrades the modules to the latest version that supportes the DB version during a DB upgrade action, to upgrade the DB version view the 'redisVersion' field.
+Notes - All modules must be without specifing the version. in addition, This field is currently not supported for Active-Active databases.